If you're dreaming of a magical holiday experience, then look no further than the enchanting Christmas markets in Düsseldorf!

 The Christmas markets in Düsseldorf start a bit earlier than in other parts of Germany.

-From traditional crafts and Christmas decorations to local cuisine and gift shopping, there's something for everyone at these markets.
+From traditional crafts and Christmas decorations, to local German treats and gift shopping, there's something for everyone at these markets.

-Don't miss out on trying the famous Glühwein mulled wine while enjoying live music performances and admiring the festive lights that illuminate the city.
+Don't miss out on trying the famous Glühwein mulled wine, while enjoying live music performances and admiring the festive lights.
+After all, no one does Christmas better than the Germans!

 Düsseldorf Christmas Market Food (and Drinks!)
 You Need to Try